mataiodoxion/mataiodoxion_2026/_posts/2025-12-09-cracking-morts-server.md

 ---
-title: Cracking Mr. Mort's Flask Server
+title: Cracking Mr. Mort's Flask Server For Fun and No Profit
 author_profile: false
 ---